AhmedGaberElbltagy/Jenkins-shared-Library/README.md

 The `Docker.groovy` class is a reusable Groovy class that provides methods for building, logging in, and pushing Docker images.
 It's designed to be used within Jenkins pipelines to streamline Docker-related tasks.

+How to Integrate
+Clone the Repository: Clone this shared library repository into your Jenkins environment.

+Configure Jenkins: In Jenkins, navigate to Manage Jenkins -> Configure System, and add this repository under the Global Pipeline Libraries section.

+Use in Pipelines: In your Jenkinsfile, load the shared library using @Library('your-shared-library') _ and call the functions or use the Docker class as demonstrated above.